-- When environmental conditions may pose a risk to student safety (for example, thunderstorms [lightning] or student(s) with asthma, triggered by air quality), Teachers must take into consideration their school board/school's protocols and procedures related to: - o environmental conditions (consult Weather); and - insects (for example, mosquitoes and ticks [consult the school/school board's protocols and/or regional Public Health Department's website]). - Students must receive instruction on safety procedures related to environmental conditions and be made aware of ways to protect themselves (for example, sun burn, heat stroke). - At all times the school board's weather and insect procedures are the minimum standards.
-In situations where a higher standard of care is presented (for example, outside activity providers, facility/program coordinators), the higher standard of care must be followed. - The Teacher and the Qualified Instructor/Trip Guide must: - be aware of and respond to changing weather and water conditions prior to and during training and the trip; and
+- When environmental conditions may pose a risk to student safety (for example, thunderstorms [lightning] or student(s) with asthma, triggered by air quality), Teachers must take into consideration their school board/school's protocols and procedures related to: - environmental conditions (consult Weather); and - insects (for example, mosquitoes and ticks [consult the school/school board's protocols and/or regional Public Health Department's website]).

-- cancel, postpone or alter the excursion if conditions put students' safety at an elevated level of risk (for example, wind, temperature, lightning storms, fog). - If hazardous weather suddenly approaches, leave the water immediately. - Daylight paddling only except under emergency situations. - Navigation lights (for example, waterproof flashlight) are required if operating at night or in restricted visibility.
+- Students must receive instruction on safety procedures related to environmental conditions and be made aware of ways to protect themselves (for example, sun burn, heat stroke). - At all times the school board's weather and insect procedures are the minimum standards.
+In situations where a higher standard of care is presented (for example, outside activity providers, facility/program coordinators), the higher standard of care must be followed. - The Qualified Instructor and Teacher must: - be aware of and respond to changing weather and water conditions prior to and during the trip; and - cancel, postpone or alter the excursion if conditions put students' safety at an elevated level of risk. (for example, wind, temperature, lightning storms, fog). - If hazardous weather suddenly approaches, leave the water immediately. - Daylight paddle rafting only except under emergency situations. - Navigation lights (for example, waterproof flashlight) are required if operating at night or in restricted visibility.